Guthrie Corridor Expressway

-E35 Guthrie Corridor Expressway, GCE, (Malay: Lebuhraya Koridor Guthrie) is an expressway in Klang Valley, Selangor, Malaysia.
+E35 Guthrie Corridor Expressway, GCE, (Lebuhraya Koridor Guthrie; 牙直利走廊大道) is an expressway in Klang Valley, Selangor, Malaysia.
 It connects Shah Alam to Rawang.
 GCE is approximately 25 km (23 km) long on the Prolintas sections and 2 km on the PLUS Expressway sections).

 Named after the corridor of estates where 80 percent of the land acquired was from the plantation company Guthrie Berhad (later merged in 2007 with two other two other companies to form Sime Darby), all project costs, including land acquisition of the expressway, were completely borne by the concessionaire.
 Today this expressway is owned by Prolintas and its subsidiary Prolintas Expressway Sdn Bhd.

 The starting point of the highway or 'Kilometre Zero' is located at the Jalan Monfort intersection near Shah Alam.

 History

 Plans to build the 30 km-long expressway, named after Kumpulan Guthrie's corridor of estates in Selangor, began in late 1996.
 The expressway would be a way to speed up and link various developments around the corridor, including the Lagong satellite city and the Bukit Jelutong township.
 The construction of the expressway would cost between RM 300 million and RM 450 million and would be completed in three to four years.
 Kumpulan Guthrie had submitted an application to the federal government and was still negotiating with the Selangor state government.

 The proposal was revived in 2002 when Guthrie Berhad became a major shareholder of this project, apart from owning other businesses such as large plantations and property development projects.
 Construction started in 2003 and was completed in April 2005.
 It commenced operations in July that year.

 In August 2007, GCE became a subsidiary of Prolintas Expressway Sdn Bhd, which is ultimately owned by PNB.

 On 17 August 2023, a private plane carrying Pahang State Legislative Assembly member Johari Harun and seven other passengers crashed onto the highway, just outside the Elmina interchange.
 There were ten fatalities, including the passengers and two motorists.